spacerest/moon/README.md

 moon.image
 ```

-At the moment, there isn't any built in method for converting the numpy array to a Pillow image.
-I had this set up with Pillow originally, but it fell by the wayside when I moved over to playing around with openCV.
+You can save the current image to disk with the method `moon.save_to_disk(filename)` or `ui.save_to_disk(filename)`, which would save a `filename.jpg` in your current directory.

 # Updates

 Please feel free to post bugs, suggestions and feature requests on this repo.
-Through some trial and error, I think I finally have the package as simple as possible, but I'm open to evolution.
-This will be my first time creating and maintaining a python package, and I am receptive to any tips or PRs as far as best-practices go.
+This will be my first time creating and maintaining a python package, and I am receptive to any recommendations or PRs.

 # Resources:
 - [nasa moon visualization studio](https://svs.gsfc.nasa.gov/4442)